* 06/06 - Air quality alert until Thu night midnight AirNow.gov

 Once everything is set, we will send you information about the details of moving out, including showing the apartment to future tenant candidates, painting, cleaning, and so on.

 Renter's insurance is not required, but it is highly recommended.

 Click/tap on Effective Coverage below for a note sent out by Affiliated Management in June 2015:

 If you see someone smoking outside directly in front of a building entrance or you see them smoking in any inside common area such as an entrance stairwell or the laundry room, you might try informing them that it is not allowed first.
 If you like, we (the Resident Managers) can do that if you tell us the apartment and name or description of the person doing it, date and time that you witnessed it happening, or better yet - send us a picture of it happening.
 You can also submit a form for the State of New Jersey:

-As you might imagine, that would be the slowest option.
-You can contact the local health department.
-As this is written, that is probably supposed to be Montclair Health & Human Services.
+As you might imagine, contacting the state of NJ would most likely be the slowest option.
+The Essex County Office of Public Health Management may or may not be able to take action...
+You can also contact the local health department - Montclair Health & Human Services.

 You can also at least ask the Montclair Municipal Clerk about it.

 If it is on a New Jersey state interstate or highway, call 800-POTHOLE or go to njdotproblemreporting.com or https://www.state.nj.us/transportation/contact/

 If it is on a county road, like Bloomfield Ave or Grove St, contact Essex County Department of Public Works online at ecdpw.org or by calling 973-239-3366, ext 2220.

 If it is on a local road, like Claremont Ave, contact Montclair Community Services/Public Works at 973-509-5711.